evan-erdos/evan-erdos.github.io/_posts/2015-09-21-chess-and-coffee.md

 tag: GameDev
 ---

-Ben attempts to write a Chess TwitterBot in CoffeeScript (Hipster nonsense)
+Ben attempts to write a Chess TwitterBot in CoffeeScript (Hipster nonsense).

 I'll begin with constants and arrays for the base board, and the usual initial setup.
 This doesn't mean we won't be playing fischer 360 later.

 ```coffee
 # Ben Scott # 2015-09-21 # coffee & chess #